tracel-ai/burn/README.md

 </summary>
 <br />

 To begin working effectively with Burn, it is crucial to understand its key components and philosophy.
+This is why we highly recommend new users to read the first sections of [The Burn Book 🔥](https://burn.dev/book/).
-For detailed examples and explanations covering every facet of the framework, including building blocks like tensors, modules and learners, please refer to [The Burn Book 🔥](https://burn.dev/book/).
+It provides detailed examples and explanations covering every facet of the framework, including building blocks like tensors, modules, and optimizers all the way to advanced usage, like coding your own GPU kernels.

+> The project is constantly evolving, and we try as much as possible to keep the book up to date with new additions.
+However, we might miss some details sometimes, so if you see something weird, let us know!
+We also gladly accept Pull Requests 😄

 </details>

 <details>
 <summary>
-Examples
+Examples 🙏
 </summary>
 <br />